stokedesco/sdc-simple-hours/README.md

 1. Upload the `simple-hours` folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Go to Settings → Stoke Simple Hours to configure your weekly hours and holiday overrides.
+3. Go to **Simple Hours** in the admin menu to configure your weekly hours and holiday overrides, including holiday messages.
 4. Select your preferred 12-hour or 24-hour time display.
 5. Optionally enable schema.org markup to output structured data for search engines.